KANSAS CITY NURSING HOME ABUSE LAWYER

 • Nursing home administration

 Our legal team will carefully evaluate your family member’s situation and identify anyone who directly caused harm or indirectly put them in harm’s way.
-Once liability is established, we will not hesitate to pursue compensation from anyone who shares fault.
+Once we have established liability, we will not hesitate to pursue compensation from anyone who shares fault.

 Compensatory awards, in the form of economic and non-economic damages, can be recovered in a nursing home abuse lawsuit.